devnicolas1/go-db/README.md

 - `GET <key>`: Get the value of a key
 - `CREATE <key> <value>`: Create a new entry in the database
 - `DELETE <key>`: Delete an entry from the database
+- `LEVEL`: Display the current level structure
+- `DOWN`: Move down to the next level
+- `APPLY`: Apply changes to the parent level
+- `DISCARD`: Discard changes and move up to the parent level
 - `EXIT`: Exit the program

+## What are levels?

+A level is the basic data type structure in this database.
+It essentially defines a map (which is actually where the data is stored), a reference to the parent level, and a depth.

+Each level can have its own changes made to the database, and they are only applied/discarded with the commands `APPLY` and `DISCARD`.
+Both commands are very similar: they terminate the current level and move up to the parent level.
+The difference is that `APPLY` applies the changes to the parent level, while `DISCARD` discards it.

+You can always check where you are with the `LEVEL` command.